PennyLaneAI/pennylane/doc/development/guide/adr.rst

 **Title**
     The title should directly reflect the decision made by the ADR.

-    The title should be 50 characters or less, reflects the final decision, and is written in present tense imperative form.
+    The title should be 50 characters or less, reflect the final decision, and be written in present tense imperative form.
 For example, "Move common plugin utilities to PennyLane core", or "Add a high-level ``qnn`` module to PennyLane".